Tuesday, May 29, 2012

 Great.

-Good thing I bought the dog his thundershirt already!
+Good thing I bought the dog his Thundershirt already!

 No, no, not for the Oklahoma CityThunder basketball team!
-J

 (Although that would be cute.)